-- Rajat Adat is a title given alternativaly to one of the first two rajas’ wife.
+- Rajat Adat was a title given alternativaly to one of the first two rajas’ wife.

 This system lasted until the fall of the royal dynasty in the hands of the Islamic revivalists (the Padri movements) in 1815.
 Given that most of the royal family was slaughtered and its palaces burnt, very few is known from the new Pagaruyung when it was the kingdom’s capital.

 It is important to note that the fate of the royal family had been closely tied to that of the gold trade, from which they extracted their, relative, wealth.
 The Padri only dealt the final blow to a royalty that was already severely declining in the late 18th century with the depletion of the gold sources.